The Centrepiece

 An Extraordinary Survivor

-U-534 was commissioned in December 1942 and joined the German Kriegsmarine under the command of Kapitänleutnant Herbert Nollau.
-As a Type IXC/40 ocean-going submarine, she was designed for long-range patrols across the full breadth of the Atlantic — capable of reaching the Caribbean and beyond.
+U-534 was built at the Deutsche Werft shipyard in Hamburg, launched in September 1942, and commissioned that December under the command of Kapitänleutnant Herbert Nollau.
+As a Type IXC/40 ocean-going submarine, she was designed for long-range patrols across the full breadth of the Atlantic - capable of reaching the Caribbean and beyond without refuelling.

 Unlike many of her counterparts, U-534 did not achieve any confirmed sinkings of Allied ships.
 By the time she became fully operational, the tide of the war had shifted.
 The Allies had developed devastating countermeasures: radar, the Leigh light, ASDIC, improved depth charges, and - crucially - the breaking of the Enigma codes.
 U-534's lack of success reflects this broader strategic reality.